alexbfree/thesis/src/chapter-3.md

 | Main study (Data Interaction in Early Help) | 1 x Combined Staff and Parents Group Design Workshop | 2 | 1 x 2 hours | 3 support workers and 4 parents from supported families | Selected by Local Authority Care Services |

 Table: Table 1 - Context One (Civic Data & Early Help): Participants involved in  research activities leading into Case Study One.

+[TODO update above table so that naming is consistent with C4/C5]

 [^2]:
 One participant withdrew from the study after the first interview of the Guided GDPR study due to COVID-19.
 The other 10 participants took part in all three stages.